ProtonPratt/MLP_from_Scratch/README.md

 ```

-Based on the provided **confusion matrices** for each class, let’s analyze how well the model performed per category by examining True Positives (TP), False Positives (FP), False Negatives (FN), and True Negatives (TN).
+Based on the provided **confusion matrices** for each class, let's analyze how well the model performed per category by examining True Positives (TP), False Positives (FP), False Negatives (FN), and True Negatives (TN).
 This will help us understand where the model excelled or struggled.

 ---